YBHwang/clova-developer-guide/en-KR/CEK/References/ClovaHomeInterface/Shared_Objects.md

 * [`GetDeviceStateResponse`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#GetDeviceStateResponse)

 ## EndpointInfoObject {#EndpointInfoObject}
 EndpointInfoObject contains information on the endpoint, which the target appliance must ultimately control.
 A user can specify the endpoint for the target appliance to apply a specific setting value or temperature.
 An endpoint refers to a specific part of an appliance, the operation method, or area of application.
-For example, when a user controls the temperature of the refrigerator, the user can additionally specify whether to change the temperature of the freezer or the fridge. {{ "Also, when the user controls an air conditioner with a heating function, the user can separately specify the temperature of the cooling mode and the temperature of the heating mode for further control." if book.TargetCountryCode == "JP" }}
+For example, when a user controls the temperature of the refrigerator, the user can additionally specify whether to change the temperature of the freezer or the fridge. {{ "Also, when the user controls an air conditioner with a heating function, the user can separately specify the temperature of the cooling mode and the temperature of the heating mode for further control." if book.L10N.TargetCountryCode == "JP" }}

 ### Object fields
 | Field name       | Data type    | Description                     | Required/Included |